read-0nly/Rust-coop-survival/README.md

 Using/enjoying a plugin of mine and you'd like to toss a dollar my way?
 Here's the [ko-fi](https://ko-fi.com/therustbard)

-# Project is on ice for lack of interest.
-HMU if that changes
+# Project is on ice

 # Repo for development of my modded Rust server